TodePond/DreamBerd/CODE_OF_CONDUCT.md

 ---

 Did you scroll down looking for a joke?
+Fine, have at it

+What did the fish say when he swam into a wall?
+Dam